wagenaartje/neataptic/README.md

 Neataptic is thé Javascript neural network solution.
 Not only does it allow you to create neural networks on-the-go, it also allows you to visualise your networks to understand what's really going on.
 An important aspect that neataptic introduces in comparison with its competitors is neuro-evolution.
 You can evolve neural networks through a process described in the [NEAT](http://nn.cs.utexas.edu/downloads/papers/stanley.gecco02_1.pdf) paper.
 Scroll down for some examples!
+Appreciate the repo?
+Show it by starring it! :star:

 <img src="https://i.gyazo.com/5f05245edc02d4c28097d40928568ee1.png" width="33%"/><img src="https://i.gyazo.com/0c2009a073053af5d3729bd361f8b8a6.png" width="33%"/><img src="https://i.gyazo.com/9934cb575d0c24a6faa23dbc3a055ffd.png" width="33%"/>
 [Click here to play around with neural networks!](https://wagenaartje.github.io/neataptic/examples/crossover)